vislyhq/visly-state/website/docs/selectors.md

 }
 ```

-While we reccomend defining selectors as re-usable and testable functions like above, you may also use arrow functions for one-off selectors.
+While we reccomend defining selectors as reusable and testable functions like above, you may also use arrow functions for one-off selectors.

 ```tsx
 import { state, useValue } from '@visly/state